Vote-boosting ensembles: Empirical evaluation

-In each type of ensemble the base classifier that performs best is used: Pruned CART trees in AdaBoost, unpruned CART trees in bagging and random trees in vote-boosting and in random forest.
-We have used the adabag \cite{alfaro++_2013_adabag}, ipred \cite{peters+hothorn_2009_ipred} and ranfomForest \cite{liaw+wiener_2002_classification} packages in R for AdaBoost, bagging and random forest implementations, respectively.
-The ensembles considered are composed of $501$ classifiers.
-This comparatively large ensemble size is needed in some problems to achieve convergence to the asymptotic error level \cite{hernandezLobato++_2011_inference}.
-Resampling with replacement is used to generate the bootstrap samples on which the individual classifiers are trained.
-In both vote-boosting and AdaBoost, weighted resampling is used to take into account the different emphasis on the training instances.
-In AdaBoost reweighting was considered as an alternative.
+In this section, we carry out an comparison of vote-boosting ensembles and other related methods: bagging, AdaBoost and random forest.
+The classification problems considered and experimental protocol followed are the same as in the previous section.
+In each type of ensemble, the base classifier that performs best is used: pruned CART trees in AdaBoost, unpruned CART trees in bagging, and random trees in vote-boosting and random forest.
+Note that unpruned CART or random trees cannot be used in combination with AdaBoost because they generally achieve zero training error, which gives rise to singularities in the weight updates.
+As illustrated in the previous section, similar results are obtained with vote-boosting ensembles composed of unpruned or pruned CART trees.
+The adabag \cite{alfaro++_2013_adabag}, ipred \cite{peters+hothorn_2009_ipred} and ranfomForest \cite{liaw+wiener_2002_classification} packages in R have been used for AdaBoost, bagging, and random forest implementations, respectively.
+As in the previous subsection, ensembles of $501$ classifiers are used to guarantee convergence to the asymptotic error level.
+In both vote-boosting and AdaBoost, weighted resampling with replacement is used to take into account the different emphasis on the training instances.
+In AdaBoost, reweighting was considered as an alternative.
 However, as reported in the literature, similar or slightly better results are obtained when resampling instead of reweighting is used \cite{dietterich_2000_experimental,seiffert++_2008_resampling}.

-In vote-boosting the symmetric beta distribution is used for emphasis.
-The shape parameter is determined as the one in $a=b \in \left\{ 0.25, 0.5, 0.75, 1, 1.25, 1.5, 2.5, 5, 10, 20, 40 \right\}$ that minimizes the cross-validation error using $10$ folds within the original training set.
-Since random trees are used as base learners, vote-boosting with uniform emphasis in all the training instances ($a=b=1$) is equivalent to random forest.
-For values of the shape parameter above $1$ the symmetric beta distribution has a single mode at $\pi = 0.5$, which implies that more emphasis is made on uncertain training instances.
-By contrast, when the shape parameter is smaller than $1$ the focus is on training instances on which most classifiers agree.
+The experiments are carried out on the original problem, and also with 10\%, 20\% and 30\% class-label noise.
+Class-label noise is injected into the training set by randomly switching the class label of a random subset (10\%, 20\% and 30\%) of the training instances.
+This type of label noise is know as completely at random noise (NCAR) \cite{frenay_2014_classification}.
+An interesting observation is that, as the noise level increases, the values of the shape parameter that are selected tend to decrease.